IPNEWPAY/doc-acq/docs/self-hosted/upgrading.md

 ## Upgrade to Enterprise Edition

-This section describes how to upgrade from the ShellHub Community Edition to the ShellHub Enterprise.
+This section describes how to upgrade from the Newpay Docs Community Edition to the Newpay Docs Enterprise.

 ## Prerequisites

 To complete this guide you will need:

-* An [ShellHub](https://ossystems.com.br) Private Docker Registry account to pull ShellHub Enterprise containers.
+* An [Newpay Docs](https://ossystems.com.br) Private Docker Registry account to pull Newpay Docs Enterprise containers.
-* A valid ShellHub Enterprise license file.
+* A valid Newpay Docs Enterprise license file.

 :::tip
-[Contact us](mailto:contact@shellhub.io) to get a quote for the Enterprise version.
+[Contact us](mailto:contact@Newpay Docs.io) to get a quote for the Enterprise version.
 :::

 ## Configuring Enterprise

-Once the Open Source containers of the ShellHub are up and running, let's configure your environment to bring up the ShellHub Enterprise containers.
+Once the Open Source containers of the Newpay Docs are up and running, let's configure your environment to bring up the Newpay Docs Enterprise containers.

-### Pull ShellHub Enterprise containers
+### Pull Newpay Docs Enterprise containers

-First log in to the ShellHub Private Docker Registry with your credentials:
+First log in to the Newpay Docs Private Docker Registry with your credentials:

 ```
 docker login https://registry.infra.ossystems.io/